ilex-paraguariensis/yerbamate/README.md

 maintainable and sharable project structure.
 The forth module, experiments, is not independent, but rather combines the three modules together to create a complete experiment.

+### Independent Modules

+Yerbamate prioritizes the organization of the project into independent modules when applicable.
+Independent modules only depend on Python dependencies (such as NumPy, PyTorch, TensorFlow, or Hugging Face), and the code inside the module uses relative imports to import within the module.
+This makes it an independent module that can be re-used when Python dependencies are installed.

+### Non-Independent Modules
+In some cases, a combination of independent modules may be necessary for a particular concern.
+An example of this is the experiment concern, which imports and combines models, data, and trainers to define and create a specific experiment.
+In such cases, the module is not independent and is designed to combine the previously defined independent modules.
+In the case of non-independent modules, Yerbamate creates a dependency list of independent modules that can be used to install the code and Python dependencies.
+This ensures that the necessary modules are installed, and that the code can be run without issue.

 ### Sample Modular Project Structure